Jessica Gurevitch, Professor (CV)

 Lab Website: Gurevitch Lab Website

-Prof. Gurevitch was the Chair of the Department of Ecology and Evolution from Sept.
+Distinguished Professor Gurevitch is Co-Chair of the Department of Ecology and Evolution, and she was also Chair of the Department of Ecology and Evolution from 2006-2012.

-In addition to carrying out scientific studies, I have co-authored and co-edited several books, including Design and Analysis of Ecological Experiments (Scheiner and Gurevitch 1993, Chapman and Hall; 2nd ed.
+In addition to carrying out scientific studies, she has co-authored and co-edited books including Design and Analysis of Ecological Experiments (Scheiner and Gurevitch 1993, Chapman and Hall; 2nd ed.
 2001, Oxford University Press), The Ecology of Plants (Gurevitch, Scheiner and Fox, Sinauer Assoc.
-2002, 2nd ed.
-2006) and Handbook of Meta-analysis in Ecology and Evolution (2013, Koricheva, Gurevitch and Mengersen, Princeton University Press).
-In addition, I co-authored an early software package for meta-analysis in ecology (MetaWin 2.0, Rosenberg, Adams and Gurevitch, publ.
-Sinauer Assoc.) as well as a recent open-access package, OpenMEE (2013 with several collaborators).
+3rd ed.
+2020) and Handbook of Meta-analysis in Ecology and Evolution (2013, Koricheva, Gurevitch and Mengersen, Princeton University Press).
+In addition, she co-authored an early software package for meta-analysis in ecology (MetaWin 2.0, Rosenberg, Adams and Gurevitch, publ.
+Sinauer Assoc.) as well as an open-access package, OpenMEE (2013 with several collaborators).